bodsch/ansible-php-pecl/README.md

 Ansible role to install php pecl packages on various systems.

+---

+> Further development of this Ansible role has been moved to Collection [bodsch.php](https://github.com/bodsch/ansible-collection-php).
+> **This repository will therefore no longer be actively maintained.**

+---

 Detect available PHP Version based on `php_version` Variable.

 Supports PHP version 7 and 8, **as long as the corresponding versions are available.**